5 Ways to Increase a Child’s Self-Esteem

 When complimenting a child, make sure your statements are realistic and true.

 You might think they’re the best singer in the world but when they forget the words or can’t match the notes, they won’t believe you.
-Like above, acknowledge their feelings are valid and normal, “I know you feel like you can’t sing the song properly, but you’re getting better every time you practise.
+Like above, acknowledge their feelings are valid and normal, “I know you feel like you can’t sing the song properly, but you’re getting better every time you practice.
 You look like you have so much fun when you sing.”

 Take children out to new places and to meet new people often.
 It might be difficult at first but with your support and positive reinforcement, you’ll help build their confidence.
 Each time they try something new, they’ll learn they have the courage and support to help them through it and most times it turns out to be fun.